FantasticSukhi/MBVBOT/README.md

 <h1 align="center">Deploy on Heroku</h1>

-<p align="center">Click the button below to deploy YAE ダ MIKO on Heroku and enjoy its enhanced features and user-friendly interface!</p>
+<p align="center">Click the button below to deploy 𝗠𝗕𝗩 on Heroku and enjoy its enhanced features and user-friendly interface!</p>